- Code PHIL2126

 Upon successful completion, students will have the knowledge and skills to:

-articulate the key philosophical issues relating to the role of the sciences in
+- Understand and articulate the key philosophical issues relating to the role of the sciences in contemporary society.

 - Clearly articulate their own position with respect to contemporary real world debates about science in society.